RoboticsKnowledgebase/mrsd-software-bootcamp/linux/remote-access.md

-# Remote Access with SSH
+# Remote Access using SSH

+## What is SSH?

+SSH (Secure Shell) is a network protocol that allows you to securely connect to a remote server over an unsecured network.
+It is used to execute commands on a remote server and to transfer files to and from a remote server.

 ## Setting Up a Firewall

-If you are exposing your server to the internet, it is important to set up a firewall to protect it from unauthorized access.
-Ubuntu ships with a firewall called `ufw` (Uncomplicated Firewall) that is easy to configure.
+If you are exposing your linux server to the internet, it is important to set up a firewall to protect it from unauthorized access.
+Ubuntu Linux ships with a firewall called `ufw` (Uncomplicated FireWall) that is easy to configure.

 To enable `ufw` firewall, run: